eprbell/dali-rp2/README.dev.md

     ```
     super().__init__(account_holder)
     ```
-9. the plugin's `__init__()` method creates a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameter to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
+9. the plugin's `__init__()` method creates a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameters to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
 Example of a plugin-specific log in the constructor of the Trezor plugin:
     ```
         self.__logger: logging.Logger = create_logger(f"{self.__TREZOR}/{currency}/{self.__account_nickname}/{self.account_holder}")
     ```
-10. the plugin uses self.__logger.debug() throughout its code to capture all native-format data (this will occur only if the user sets `LOG_LEVEL=DEBUG` and it will be useful for debugging);
+10. the plugin uses `self.__logger.debug()` throughout its code to capture all native-format data (which is is useful for debugging).
+Note that `logger.debug()` calls only occur if the user sets `LOG_LEVEL=DEBUG`;
 11. CSV plugins have one or more [unit test](tests/);
 12. REST plugins have one or more [unit tests](tests/), if possible;
 13. plugin initialization parameters are documented in [docs/configuration_file.md](docs/configuration_file.md#data-loader-plugin-sections).